cuteredpwnda/homeserver/README.md

    2. Copy the MAC address from the output and paste it into the `mac` variable
 4. Make the script executable with `chmod +x get_Mi_Temp_Humid_**.sh`
 5. Run the python script with `python3 xiaomi/./read_Mi_Temp_Humid.py`
-6. (Optional) add a cronjob to run the script every minute with `crontab -e`
+6. (Optional) add a cronjob to run the script automatically with `crontab -e`
    - Example: `*/10 6-23 * * * /usr/bin/python3 /path/to/this/folder/xiaomi/read_Mi_Temp_Humid.py` to run every 10 minutes between 6am and midnight and `*/30 0-5  * * * /usr/bin/python3 /path/to/this/folder/xiaomi/read_Mi_Temp_Humid.py` to run every 30 minutes between midnight and 6am
 ## Future improvements
 - [ ] add influxdb connection to visualize data with grafana